 II College Tennis Rankings.
 Today, Dr. Martin is an associate

 professor for sport management at Liberty University (Lynchburg, VA).

-Tarek Merchant is a co-founder of
+Tarek Merchant is a college recruiting expert and founder of

 Allen Morris was head coach of the North Carolina men's tennis